Northwest Territories CAEC Test

 Yes!
 The CAEC exam is free for eligible residents of the Northwest Territories.
 This includes all five subject tests.

-The CAEC exam includes five separate subject tests, each designed to measure the academic skills and knowledge expected of high school graduates:
+The CAEC test includes five separate subject tests, each designed to measure the academic skills and knowledge expected of high school graduates:

 1. Mathematics